 - SDDOT design standards call for access spacing of at least 100' from the radius of the ramp termini when rebuilding an existing urban interchange.
-However, it is further recommended extending the control of access to meet the access spacing requirements established by South Dakota Administrative Rule 70:09; the Administrative Rules call for unsignalized access spacing of 100' to 660' and minimum signalized access spacing of 1320', depending on the classification of the arterial street (Cliff Avenue is not within SDDOT jurisdiction and is not currently classified in the State system).
-With reconstructing an existing interchange, a minimum spacing of 100' is required for the first unsignalized access. - City of Sioux Falls design standards call for 1⁄4 mile full access spacing on arterial roadways like Cliff Avenue, but list spacing of unsignalized partial access as "varies".
+However, it is further recommended extending the control of access to meet the access spacing requirements established by South Dakota Administrative Rule 70:09; the Administrative Rules call for unsignalized access spacing of 100' to 660' and minimum signalized access spacing of 1320', depending on the classification of the arterial street (Minnesota Avenue is not within SDDOT jurisdiction and is not currently classified in the State system). - City of Sioux Falls design standards call for 1⁄4 mile full access spacing on arterial roadways like Minnesota Avenue, but list spacing of unsignalized partial access as "varies".
 Other guidelines and research recommends signalized intersections no closer than 1⁄4 mile from interchange ramp termini, but allow unsignalized partial access at spacing less than 1⁄4 mile.

-To the south of I-229, all three alternatives fully satisfy both spacing standards; the first unsignalized access is approximately 180' south of the SPUI right turn merge and the first signalized access would be approximately 2,700' south.
+To the south of I-229, all three alternatives would satisfy the unsignalized spacing standards for an existing interchange; the first unsignalized access is approximately 104' south; the first signalized access would be approximately 950' south, not meeting the 1/4 mile spacing.